The best investment you'll ever make

 Getting a tertiary education is definitely the best investment you can make in your future.
 Not only will you increase your chances of finding employment but, you’ll certainly enjoy the benefits of a higher income.

-Many people who are about to enter university or a higher education institution are wondering whether it’s better to take out a loan or pay for their studies upfront to avoid debt.
+Many people who are about to enter university or a higher education institution are wondering whether it’s better to get a loan or pay for their studies upfront to avoid debt.

-A student loan costs very little in interest and thus allocating the money you were going to use to fund your studies to another, more beneficial use such as a savings account will see a greater return than you would ever lose from student loan interest.
+A student loan costs very little in interest and thus allocating the money you were going to use to fund your studies to another, more beneficial use, such as a savings account, will see a greater return.

 To find out if you are eligible for any of these schemes you can check directly with the various course providers.
 You can also check to see what scholarships are available simply by running a Google search which will provide you with a number of websites dedicated specifically to providing information on what’s available.

 How to get a student loan in the UK?